charm-13/petcafe/docs/concurrency.md

 For example, User A (id `1`), who has adopted the creature named `Blaze` of ID `2`, decides they want to evolve Blaze, who is currently at stage 2, to stage 3.

-They call the `/users/1/creatures/2/evolve` endpoint, which begins a transaction that selects Blaze's current stage (`2`), and does several checks to make sure that Blaze meets the requirements for evolution, including that User A has adopted Blaze, Blaze has max hunger and happiness, and Blaze's current stage is less than 3.
+They call the `POST /users/1/creatures/2/evolve` endpoint, which begins a transaction that selects Blaze's current stage (`2`), and does several checks to make sure that Blaze meets the requirements for evolution, including that User A has adopted Blaze, Blaze has max hunger and happiness, and Blaze's current stage is less than 3.

 In the middle of the those checks, another person, User B (id `2`), who has also adopted Blaze, also decides to evolve the creature.
-User B calls `/users/2/creatures/2/evolve`, which begins a second transaction that selects Blaze's current stage (`2`), and does those same checks.
+User B calls `POST /users/2/creatures/2/evolve`, which begins a second transaction that selects Blaze's current stage (`2`), and does those same checks.

 Meanwhile, the first transaction (for User A) finishes its checks and does an `UPDATE` to increment Blaze's stage to `3`.
 Blaze is now considered to be at max stage of evolution.